khasanthika/statistics-blog1/_posts/2025-03-20-Data Visualization.md

 ---

 ### Pie Charts
 Pie charts represent parts of a whole, with each slice corresponding to a category's proportion of the total.
 They are effective for showing percentage distributions.
 To read and understand a pie chart, each slice’s angle and area represent the category's proportion relative to the total.
 The slices should be labeled with their corresponding categories and percentages to ensure clarity.
-The entire pie represents 100%, with all the slices combined equaling the whole.
+The entire pie represents 100% (total), with all the slices combined equaling the whole.

 #### Misleading Pie Chart
 Consider a pie chart representing market share distribution between three companies.
 The chart uses a 3D effect, making one of the slices (Company A) appear disproportionately large, even though the actual market share is smaller.
 The 3D effect and exploded slice visually exaggerate Company A's portion, causing misinterpretation of the data.